Is your church ready for the boomer generation?

 I responded to a question from a pastor recently asking about how to select a name for and describe a new Sunday School class they were about to start for young married couples.
 The principles which informed my answer are universal, and may be of interest to anyone thinking about starting new units or renaming existing units in your Sunday School in order to help guests or newcomers be able to find a class that fits them.

-"Pastor, regarding your question about a new class you're wanting to start targeting young/p>... [continue]
+"Pastor, regarding your question about a new class you're wanting to start targeting young married couples, and asking for some guidelines for describing and naming it."

 Don’t Call Me Senior!